Maharshi (2019 film): Marketing

 A 43-second video titled #MeetRishi was released on 9 August 2018, coinciding with Mahesh Babu's birthday.
-The video revealed the character played by Babu in the film.
-On 10 March 2019, Mahesh Babu shared a few behind-the-scenes pictures in the social media.
+On 10 March 2019, Mahesh Babu shared a few behind-the-scenes pictures on the social media.
 The official teaser of the film titled #JoinRishi was released on Ugadi, 6 April 2019.
 To promote the film, a pre-release event was held on 1 May 2019, at People's Plaza, Necklace Road, Hyderabad.
 The official trailer and complete audio album of the film were released at the event.
 Various music artistes of the soundtrack album performed songs from the film.
 Vijay Deverakonda and Venkatesh were the chief guests of the event.

 On 16 May 2019, an interactive event titled Maharshulatho Maharshi was held in Hyderabad, in which Paidipally and Babu had an interaction/interview with the farmers.
 Later, a similar event titled Repati Maharshulatho Maharshi was held, in which both of them interacted with the school students of The Hyderabad Public School.
 Eight days after the release, an event was held at Vijayawada, Andhra Pradesh, to celebrate the film's success.
 The event, titled Maharshi Vijayotsavam, was held on 18 May 2019.
-In June 2019, the event Celebrating Maharshi was held at Shilpakala Vedika, Hyderabad, to celebrate the film's 50 day run in 211 movie theaters across India.
+In June 2019, the event Celebrating Maharshi was held at Shilpakala Vedika, Hyderabad, to celebrate the film's 50 day run in 211 cinemas across India.